 Meet your practitioner: Rebecca Marshall, MEd., LMT

-I have had a lifelong curiosity about the human condition - what gives life meaning, how/why we humans do what we do, and especially about the cause and the relief of suffering.
+I have had a lifelong curiosity about the human condition - what gives life meaning, how/why we humans do what we do, and especially about the cause and relief of suffering.
 After studying sociology in my undergraduate work, I discovered yoga in my early twenties.
-This led to a nearly 30 year involvement with that wisdom tradition, twenty of those as a Kripalu certified yoga teacher.
+This led to a nearly 30 year involvement with that wisdom tradition, 20 of those as a Kripalu certified yoga teacher.

 In 2010 I received a Master's in Mental Health Counseling, a program rooted in the person-centered approach of psychologist Carl Rogers.
-One of his most prominent students, the psychologist & philosopher Eugene Gendlin, developed the body-based technique known as "Focusing" which I offer in my Inner Bodywork.
+One of his most prominent students, psychologist & philosopher Eugene Gendlin, developed the body-based practice known as "Focusing" which I offer in my Inner Bodywork.
 See "Services" for more on this.

 The latest evolution in my life's education has been receiving a massage therapy license and studying Inner Relationship Focusing with Ann Weiser Cornell, a senior student of Eugene Gendlin.
 It is a journey filled with surprise, gratitude, and wonder, seeing all these threads of my own search for understanding and freedom coming together in one complementary healing practice.
 I look forward to the opportunity to share my inspiration and what I am learning with you.